 Another useful book to read before visiting Scotland- The Walker’s Guide to Outdoor Clues and Signs teaches you the basic skills of tracking so that when you’re in the wilderness or out hiking, you’ll be able to pick up clues as to what animals have been in the area.

-Full of useful little facts, this book is one for nature lovers.
+Full of useful little tips and facts, this book is for nature lovers.

 8. A Scots Dictionary of Nature by Amanda Thomson